montethereal/infiniteyield/README.md

 ### Developer: Moon
 ### Developer: Zwolf
 ### Developer: Toon
+### who took this code and changed like 3 lines: montethereal

 ## Usage
 You can learn how to use all the features of this script in the wiki!